julianeugarten/julianeugarten/publications.md

 - Transnational Access Fellowship (2023) in the project [CLS Infra: Computational Literary Studies Infrastructure](https://clsinfra.io/opportunities/tnafellowships/).
  I will conduct my one-month fellowship project, *Catching Feelings: Aspect-Based Sentiment Analysis for Fanfiction about Greek Myth*, at the [Ghent Center for Digital Humanities](https://www.ghentcdh.ugent.be/) in the spring of 2024.

-- Royal Dutch Academy of Sciences Eductation Award (2014) for the project *The Jane Austen Novel*.
+- Royal Dutch Academy of Sciences Education Award (2014) for the project *The Jane Austen Novel*.

 <details>
 <summary><b>Awards and Fellowships</b></summary>